pahrohfit/sanic-beskar/docs/overview.rst

 * Support inclusion of custom user claims in tokens
 * Register new users using email verification
 * Support OTP authentication as a dual factor
+* Support WebAuthn authentication as a dual factor
 * Provide RBAC based protection of endpoints and resources

 All of this is provided in a very simple to configure and initialize flask